Steps to Becoming an Accountant in Iowa

 Salary And Employment Facts for Accountants in Iowa

-The Bureau of Labor Statistics reported that the median salary for an accountant in Iowa was $66,498 in 2018, while top earners averaged $78,530.
+The Bureau of Labor Statistics (BLS) reported that the median salary for accountants and auditors in Iowa was $64,720 as of May 2020.

 Because accountants deal in numbers, they are among the first to look for a more detailed breakdown when it comes to salary numbers in accounting jobs.
 There are many different types of role that an accountant can take on, and each of those roles can command dramatically different salary levels.